<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 It can also be one of the more versatile options because many mesh fences come in separate panels that can be rearranged to suit your safety needs.

-You can expect to pay roughly $1,500 to set up one of these fences around your pool, but the price will ultimately depend on the manufacturer.
+For one of these fence around your pool, you can expect to pay roughly $7-$25 per linear foot, but the price will ultimately depend on the manufacturer.

 mesh pool fence